 #5: Blood Sugar Control

 Intermittent fasting is also an excellent tool for blood sugar regulation.
-Research on human subject finds that IF reduces blood sugar, insulin, and improves insulin sensitivity.[*]
+Research has found that IF reduces blood sugar, insulin, and improves insulin sensitivity[*].

 #6: Better Metabolic Health